HCP-Adam/SEC-Watcher/README.md

 SEC EDGAR Filings Real-time Stream API
 For real-time monitoring, SEC_Watcher uses the SEC EDGAR Filings Real-time Stream API.
 This allows the script to process filings as they are submitted to the SEC.

+## Credits
+This project utilizes the sec-api-python (https://github.com/janlukasschroeder/sec-api-python) library developed by Jan Lukas Schroeder.
+Special thanks to the contributors of this library for providing the tools to access SEC data.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.